Tipiokk/BrainSeg/README.md

 The installation of the BrainSeg can be done using the `./install.sh` command.
 It will require poetry, and install the full environment.

-## Get Workbench Connectome
+## Get Connectome Workbench
-To explore the MRI data interactively, you'll need to install the Workbench Connectome application
+To explore the MRI data interactively, you'll need to install the Connectome Workbench application :
 ```bash
 wget https://www.humanconnectome.org/storage/app/media/workbench/workbench-linux64-v2.0.1.zip
 ```